dotnet/csharplang/proposals/dictionary-expressions.md

 Several dictionary-like types can created without external BCL support.
 These types are:

-1. Dictionary-like types, containing an indexer `TValue this[TKey] { get; set; }`, like `Dictionary<TKey, TValue>` and `ConcurrentDictionary<TKey, TValue>`.
+1. Concrete dictionary-like types, containing an indexer `TValue this[TKey] { get; }`, like `Dictionary<TKey, TValue>`, `ConcurrentDictionary<TKey, TValue>`, `ImmutableDictionary<TKey, TValue>`, and `FrozenDictionary<TKey, TValue>`.
-1. The well-known BCL dictionary interface types: `IDictionary<TKey, TValue>` and `IReadOnlyDictionary<TKey, TValue>`.
+1. The well-known generic BCL dictionary interface types: `IDictionary<TKey, TValue>` and `IReadOnlyDictionary<TKey, TValue>`.

 Further support is present for dictionary-like types not covered above through the `CollectionBuilderAttribute` and a similar API pattern to the corresponding *create method* pattern introduced for collection expressions.

 ## Motivation

 While dictionaries are similar to standard sequential collections in that they can be interpreted as a sequence of key/value pairs, they differ in that they are often used for their more fundamental capability of efficient looking up of values based on a provided key.
 In an analysis of the BCL and the NuGet package ecosystem, sequential collection types and values make up the lion's share of collections used.
-However, dictionary types were still used a significant amount, with appearances in APIs occurring at between 5 and 10% the amount of sequential collections, and with dictionary values appearing universally in all programs.
+However, dictionary types were still used a significant amount, with appearances in APIs occurring at between 5% and 10% the amount of sequential collections, and with dictionary values appearing universally in all programs.

 Currently, all C# programs must use many different and unfortunately verbose approaches to create instances of such values.
 Some approaches also have performance drawbacks.
 Here are some common examples:

 1. Collection-initializer types, which require syntax like `new Dictionary<X, Y> { ... }` (lacking inference of possibly verbose TKey and TValue) prior to their values, and which can cause multiple reallocations of memory because they use `N` `.Add` invocations without supplying an initial capacity.
 1. Immutable collections, which require syntax like `ImmutableDictionary.CreateRange(...)`, but which are also unpleasant due to the need to provide values as an `IEnumerable<KeyValuePair>`.
 Builders are even more unwieldy.
 1. Read-only dictionaries, which require first making a normal dictionary, then wrapping it.
-1. Concurrent dictionaries, which lack an `.Add` method, and thus cannot be used with normal collection initializers.
+1. Concurrent dictionaries, which lack an `.Add` method, and thus cannot easily be used with collection initializers.

 Looking at the surrounding ecosystem, we also find examples everywhere of dictionary creation being more convenient and pleasant to use.
 Swift, TypeScript, Dart, Ruby, Python, and more, opt for a succinct syntax for this purpose, with widespread usage, and to great effect.
 Cursory investigations have revealed no substantive problems arising in those ecosystems with having these built-in syntax forms.